Ways to help protect against cancer

 Who is at risk and how to protect against HPV?

-Everyone who is sexually active and not vaccinated against HPV is at risk of getting HPV.
+Everyone who is sexually active, or who will ever become sexually active, and not vaccinated against HPV is at risk of getting HPV.

 Free immunisation is available to protect you and your family against HPV.
 The immunisation against HPV is safe.